winstxnhdw/winstxnhdw/Arch Linux.md

 # Arch Linux
 Arch Linus is a Linux distribution for computers with _normal_ processors.
-This documentation describes the installation steps of a **UEFI-supported Arch Linux dual boot with Windows**, where Windows and Arch are installed on separate disks.
+This documentation describes the installation steps of a **UEFI-supported Arch Linux with Windows dual boot**, where Windows and Arch are installed on separate disks.
 > My opinions are left within block quotes such as these.
 They usually contain important information, so do read them.
 >